 As a Black therapist, I’m committed to offering a culturally affirming space where teens of all backgrounds can be their full selves without fear of judgment.
 I lead with curiosity, compassion, and authenticity because I know how lonely and overwhelming it can feel to struggle as a teen.
 My goal is to help young people feel less alone and more in control of their lives.

-I offer therapy for teens navigating anxiety, school stress, friendships, identity, and big emotions — while also partnering with parents to build better connection and communication at home.
+I provide anxiety support through teen counseling for adolescents dealing with anxiety, school stress, friendships, identity, and intense emotions.
+Additionally, I collaborate with parents to enhance connection and communication at home.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.